entrepeneur4lyf/codegems/README.md

 2. **Search**: Use the search bar to find projects based on keywords or tags.
 3. **Save**: Bookmark projects you like for future reference.
 4. **Contribute**: Click on any project to visit its GitHub repository and contribute or learn more.
+5. **Requests**: Request a GitHub project you believe would be a great addition to the website.

 ## Installation